-- Workplace learning policy See the Employers section for Additional Information. - go2workplacement.com Go2workplacement assists students enrolled in HSC VET ICF courses to get the most out of their work placement. - SafeWork NSW provide a Young Workers eToolkit that includes a range of resources specifically developed to support young workers' safety. - sydneyaccess.workplacement.nsw.edu.au Employers may choose to participate in the Sydney Access Program which offers high quality placements for students enrolled in school or EVET provider-delivered HSC VET courses.
+- Workplace learning policy See the Employers section for Additional Information. - go2workplacement.com Go2workplacement assists students enrolled in HSC VET ICF courses to get the most out of their work placement. - sydneyaccess.workplacement.nsw.edu.au Employers may choose to participate in the Sydney Access Program which offers high quality placements for students enrolled in school or EVET provider-delivered HSC Industry Curriculum Framework courses.

-© State of NSW through the Department of Education 2025.
+© State of NSW through the Department of Education 2020.